diiiefiend/cocktailist/README.md

-# Cocktailist
+# cocktailist

 [Heroku link][heroku]

 [heroku]: http://cocktailist.herokuapp.com

 ## Minimum Viable Product
-Cocktailist is a clone of Goodreads with some Yelp elements built on Rails and Backbone.
+cocktailist is a clone of Goodreads with some Yelp elements built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->